Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 65. ### What are CSS pseudo-classes?
 Give some examples.
       CSS pseudo-classes are selectors that target elements based on their state or position in the document.
 Some examples include :hover, :active, :focus, :first-child, :last-child, and :nth-child.

+## Day 14
+66. ### What is CSS animation?
+      CSS animation is a way to add movement and dynamism to the HTML element on a web pages using CSS.
+It is used to enhance users experience.

+67. ### How do you define a CSS animation?
+      We can define CSS animation by creating a set of keyframes that specify the start and end states of an animation.
+We can apply the animation to an element using the animation property in css.

+68. ### How do you trigger a CSS animation to start and stop?
+      You can trigger a CSS animation to start and stop using various CSS selectors and events.
+For example, you can use the :hover pseudo-class to start an animation when a user hovers over an element.

+69. ### How do you create a responsive CSS animation?
+      We can create responsive CSS animation by using relative units like percentages instead of fixed units like pixels.
+We can also use media queries to adjust the animation properties based on the size of the viewport.

+70. ### How do you optimize CSS animations for performance?
+      We can optimize CSS animation for performance by using techniques like reducing the number of elements being animated, minimizing the use of box-shadow and text-shadow, and using transform and opacity instead of top, left, bottom, and right.